cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - If you try to fail and you succeed which have you done
 - If you try to fail fail and succeed which have you done
 - Is it winter spring summer or fall where you live
+- I need job
+- I want a job
+- I would like to know what are your topics of interest
 - Name5 of the most important things in your life
 - Okay...how old are
+- Pic
+- Your pic
 - Send me a photo your
+- send me money sir
 - Tell me about your likes and dislikes
 - Tell me more about love
 - Tell me what you think about friends in general